gianlucalauro/WhatsAppArr/README.md

 - QR-based WhatsApp login (persisted with LocalAuth)
 - Webhook endpoint to receive events from *arr software
 - Send to either a WhatsApp group (by name) or to a user (by contact name or phone number)
+- Accept-Language based i18n for HTTP responses and WhatsApp messages (English/Italian out of the box; easily extensible)
 - Docker image or plain Node.js execution

 ## Prerequisites